EdwinVW/pitstop/README.md

    - `docker volume create rabbitmqdata`

-- Configure monitoring (optional):
+- Configure monitoring (optional).
-   - The WebAPIs and Web-Application use Application Insights (AI) for monitoring.
-If you want to use this, create an AI resource in Azure.
-Make sure you copy the *instrumentation key* from your AI resource.
-The key is read at run-time from the environment-variable *PitStopAIKey*, so set a system-wide environment-variable with that name and the key as value.
+   The WebAPIs and Web-Application use Application Insights (AI) for monitoring.
 When using AI, you can monitor all kinds of characteristics of your application.
-AI also can automatically build an map of your application:
+AI also can automatically build a map of your application:

    ![AI](img/monitoring.png)

+   If you want to use this:
+   - Create an AI resource in Azure.
+   - Copy the *instrumentation key* from your AI resource.
+   - Create a system-wide environment-variable with the name *PitStopAIKey* and the key as value.
+The key is read at run-time from the environment-variable.

 - Open the PitStop solution in Visual Studio.